sketchplugins/plugin-directory/README.md

 - [betterTypePanel](https://github.com/KevinGutowski/betterTypePanel), by Kevin Gutowski: A sketch plugin to help manage common OpenType properties
 - [BillUI](https://github.com/SimonTakman/BillUI), by Carl Albertsson & Simon Takman: Interactive artificial evolutionary tool in order to help you come up with design suggestions that are similar to your initial design.
 - [Blender](https://github.com/bunnieabc/blender), by bunnieabc: A sketch plugin to create awesome gradient layers
-- [Blur Artboard](http://blur.duanjun.net), by Duan: Add blur effect to artboards for testing visual hierarchy easily in your design process.
 - [Bold It](https://github.com/ysjn/bold-it), by ysjn: Bold-it is a super simple plugin that bolds user-specified keyword in selected text layers.
 - [Bootstrap Grid](https://github.com/de-la-vega/bootstrapgrid), by Vitaliy Kirenkov: Sketch plugin inserts correct bootstrap grid in nested blocks.
 - [Bootstrap Helpers](https://github.com/konki-vienna/sketch-bootstrap-helpers), by Konstantin Demblin: A plugin to help working with bootstrap grids and grids in general.
 It allows to create (Bootstrap) grids and align and de-/increase width of layers accordingly.